HanJos93/Summative-Assignment-2---Phishing-Quiz/README.md

 - Visual Studio Code

-VSCode is the environment the software will be built in using the Python programming language, this is due to its ability to run and display the output of code as well as set up a continous integration pipeline with this github repository.
+VSCode is the environment the software will be built in using the Python programming language, this is due to its ability to run and display the output of code as well as set up a continuous integration pipeline with this GitHub repository.

 <ins>Storage methods</ins>